top of page

 Finally, the Sanskrit definition: "[L]iterally 'a thought, thought behind speech or action', from man-'think,' related to mind."
 Hmm, I'm not sure how much that helps, but we strive to be thorough.

-Now and again, I survey websites and apps dealing with meditation as well as what is commonly these days labeled "mindfulness practice."
-While not a perfect separation, I've noticed that much of the former derive from spiritual organizations or is presented with a religious foundation.
-The latter--this is not a criticism, merely observation--tends to instruction and practice void of reference to an underlying tradition or history.
-I see the latter as a "to-go" or "just do it" methodology.
-Exactly how I began my practice many years ago.
+Now and again, I survey websites and apps dealing with meditation and what is commonly labeled "mindfulness practice."
+While not a perfect separation, I've noticed that much of the former derives from spiritual organizations or is presented with a religious foundation.
+The latter- this is not a criticism, merely observation- tends to instruct and practice void of reference to an underlying tradition or history.
+The latter is a "to-go" or "just do it" methodology.
+That is precisely how I began my practice many years ago.

 So what?
 In the four to five thousand years of Indian spiritual development, hundreds of mantras have likely been devised.
-Consider India's spiritual influence on later traditions, one may add to the number.
 Buddhism and some have asserted ancient Christianity incorporated intoning sacred words or phrases into their practices.

 Over the years, I've run across the assertion that the Christian "Amen" may derive from mantric tradition.
 And yes, I've heard it intoned as one.
 Try it: Ahhhh . . .
 Mennnn. . .
 Stretch both syllables out and into silence for as long as you are comfortable.

-When I teach this method, inevitably, someone will assert the simplicity of the technique.
+When I teach this method, someone will inevitably assert the technique's simplicity.
 Heck, anyone can grasp the practice in an instant.
 Implicit in the assertion is a sharp criticism of my value as an instructor, likewise the mantra's worth.
-Something so simple simply cannot be of much value.
+Something so simple cannot be of much value.
 Countering these two objections is precisely the purpose of this article.

 OM is simple but hardly trivial.
-As I've said, the practice has been instructed and discussed in written form for several thousand years and likely existed as oral teaching far longer.
-For our purposes, I'll acquaint you with two sources, one you know if you visit CloudMeditation.com and one that will be new to you.
-Both are two of the briefest and most accessible scriptures in the Vedic tradition.
-Both are "how-to" manuals, simple to grasp, easy to put into practice.
+As I've said, the practice has been instructed and discussed in written form for several thousand years and likely existed as oral teaching for far longer.
+For our purposes, I'll acquaint you with two sources: One you know if you visit CloudMeditation.com and one that will be new to you.
+Both are the briefest and most accessible scriptures in the Vedic tradition.
+Both are "how-to" manuals, simple to grasp and easy to put into practice.

 "O Goddess, chant AUM, etc., slowly.
 Concentrate on the void at the end of the protracted sound.
 Then with the supreme energy of the void, one goes to the void."
 [3]

 Sanskrit is a spiritual language.
 While I'm not a Sanskrit adept, I've known and communicated with some who are.
-Sanskrit is very often intoned rather than simply spoken.
+Sanskrit is very often sung rather than spoken.
 Each letter and its sound is accorded spiritual significance.
 Inherent in its use is the equal importance of sound and silence.

 A fourth letter is implied in addition to A-U-M, the absence of sound at the end of intoning.
 Sinking into and resting gently in the silence before a natural inhalation is a crucial part of the technique.
 As one settles into the practice, intonation and the companion silence lengthen and deepen.
-What sounds like one sound, one silence, or three subtle sounds, and one silence are genuinely four.
+What sounds like one sound, one silence becomes three subtle sounds and one silence.
 And that takes us to our second ancient, profound, yet brief and utterly accessible text on OMmmmmmmmm. . .

 While AUM is mentioned in several of them, the shortest one, the Mandukya Upanishad, is all about its meaning and significance.
 The text begins: "All is AUM...The whole universe is the syllable AUM.
 Everything that was is, or will be is, in truth, AUM.
 All else which transcends time, space, and causation is also AUM."

-The Mandukya Upanishad proceeds to describe a four-fold structure of A + U + M + "silence" from several perspectives.
+The Mandukya Upanishad describes the four-fold structure of A + U + M + "silence" from several perspectives.
 Here are some brief samples:

 Body: The waking consciousness is the gross body, outward-looking and knowing.
 The dreaming consciousness is the subtle body, inward-looking and knowing.
-Think of the whole universes of people, places, dramas, and what else we create from inside ourselves when we dream.
+Please think of the universe of people, places, dramas, and what else we create inside ourselves when we dream.
 Deep sleep (dreamless) consciousness is the causal body.
 Our consciousness is undistracted.
 Finally, the fourth consciousness is body-less.
 It transcends the three common consciousnesses.
-One may melt into or meld with the Divine free of absolute or relative conceptualizing because, in Ultimate Reality, one was never separate from it.
-That perceived separation was one's own deception of oneself.
+One may melt into or meld with the Divine, free of absolute or relative conceptualizing because, in Ultimate Reality, one was never separate from it.
+That perceived separation was one's deception of oneself.
 Buddhists call this body-less experience the experience of Emptiness or Nothingness.
 But, absolutely EVERYTHING is included in this NOTHINGNESS.
 Ultimately, EMPTINESS is utterly full of EVERYTHING.

 In simple summary, the four consciousnesses are: